 Online retailers are experiencing losses in visibility, conversions, and revenue due to slow loading websites.
-Over the course of the last three years alone, the acceptable time to wait for a page to load has diminished from 15 seconds in 2018 to sub-second today.
-Not to mention, shrinking consumer attention spans and the instant experiences we have become accustomed to from native apps have made consumers simply unable wait for slow websites.
+Over the course of the last three years alone, the acceptable time to wait for a page to load on mobile has diminished from 15 seconds in 2018 to sub-second speed in 2019-2020.
+Not to mention, shrinking consumer attention spans and the instant experiences we have all become accustomed to from native apps have made consumers simply unable wait for slow websites.
 This is why we’re seeing industry leaders, the likes of Nike, Walmart, Airbnb, and 1-800-Flowers adopt eCommerce Progressive Web Apps (PWAs) or Single-Page Applications (SPAs) to deliver the speedy experiences that consumers crave.

 Interestingly though, there appears to be one modern frontend that has gained popularity among publishers, but has yet to be adopted by most eCommerce websites: Accelerated Mobile Pages (AMP).
 AMP pages have nearly instantaneous page loads from search, a channel that the average retailer relies on for a large share of traffic and revenue.
 Moreover, eCommerce websites have been shown to see greater benefits from AMP than publishers.
 This begs the question, could AMP possibly be the best kept secret in eCommerce?